sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/adding_event_level_data.md

 All user event data must be:

-Anonymous (with only one exception–the email address of the initial site installer) Non-specific (e.g., no repo names, no usernames, no file names, no specific search queries, etc.)
+Anonymous (with only one exception, the email address of the initial site installer) Non-specific (e.g., no repo names, no usernames, no file names, no specific search queries, etc.)

 ### Adding events to the raw user event data pipeline